nathandonato/dewie/README.md

 `npm install`

-Then, we need mongoDb to be running, and we need to create our database.
+Then, we need mongoDb to be running.
 (Note, our app will assume your mongo is listening on the default port 28017.)

 Finally, you are ready to run dewie.